 Where can I learn more about your shooting techniques and post-production?

-We have a trio of tutorials!
+We have a couple of tutorials!
 Check out our EDU page for details.

 What are your rates?